jbu313mlb92ome8w/meshcli_batch.sh/README.md

 <br>
 <br>
 <br>
-Funny story while developing this script involving these two code blocks.
-I copied and pasted the set radio code block directing into the script and ran it thinking the `reboot` command was going to be run within `meshcli`... it did not.. and my computer rebooted.
+Funny story while adding the region.txt support into this script involving these two code blocks.
+I copied and pasted the set radio code block directly into the script and ran it thinking the `reboot` command was going to be run within `meshcli`... it did not... and my computer rebooted.